knowm/memristor-discovery/src/main/resources/help/Synapse.md

 # Synapse App

-This app allows you to drive a 2-1 synapse with the kT-RAM instructions set and observe a continuous response in synaptic value on node `y` via repeated `FFLV` instructions.
+This app allows you to drive a 2-1 synapse with base kT-RAM instructions and observe a continuous response in synaptic conductances via repeated `FFLV` instructions.
+It does this by measuring the voltage drops across the two memristors and the series resistor.

 ## Connections